-At the Annual Meeting, two Class III Directors will be elected to serve until the 2022 Annual Meeting of Shareholders and until their respective successors are duly elected and qualified.
-The Board of Directors has nominated Phillip L. Cohen as a Class III Director to be elected by holders of Common Stock voting separately as a single class, and has nominated Cynthia Croatti as a Class III Director to be elected by holders of Common Stock and Class B Common Stock, voting together as a single class (together, the "Nominees").
+At the Annual Meeting, three Class II Directors will be elected to serve until the 2023 Annual Meeting of Shareholders and until their respective successors are duly elected and qualified.
+The Board of Directors has nominated Steven S. Sintros, Thomas S. Postek and Raymond C. Zemlin as Class II Directors to be elected by holders of Common Stock and Class B Common Stock voting together as a single class (collectively, the "Nominees").

-The Board of Directors has determined that Mr. Cohen is "independent" under the rules of the New York Stock Exchange.
+The Board of Directors has determined that Messrs.
+Postek and Zemlin are "independent" under the rules of the New York Stock Exchange.